AhmetZamanis/LoanRequestClassification/Report.md

         values, but quickly locks in to a narrower range likely to hold a good tune, if not the best.
 This is more effective than random search, without being too expensive computationally.
-The name and algorithm of the annealing method mimics the cooling process of metals.
+The name and the working principle of the annealing algorithm mimics the cooling process of metals.
 -   Hyperband, which is used in the example below.
 Hyperband was used when there was more than one parameter to tune simultaneously, and at least one of them were integers.